Dental Screening in Schools

 - Statistical data is collected and forwarded to the Ministry of Health and Long-Term Care annually.

 - This information allows the Health Unit to assess the dental needs of the community.

-- All students in JK, SK, and Grade Two will be surveyed each year and students in other grades will be screened in selected schools.
+- All students in Junior Kindergarten, Senior Kindergarten, and Grade Two will be surveyed each year and students in other grades will be screened in selected schools.